Graduate Program Curriculum - USC Leonard Davis School of Gerontology Admissions Skip to main content

 12 units

-Students must select three electives (for a total of 12 units) of courses from the list below.
+Students must select three electives (for a total of 12 units).
 Core courses may not double count as electives.
-Students may take any elective courses below with a few limitations:
+Students may take any elective courses from the list below with a few limitations:

-• GERO 599 may be taken in consultation with the academic advisor
+• GERO 499 and GERO 599 may be taken in consultation with the academic adviser

 • A maximum of two GERO 400-level courses from the list below